 - Be unable to speak and comprehend the English language

-- is educationally disadvantaged, which means a student eligible to participate in the
+- Be educationally disadvantaged, which means a student eligible to participate in the

 national free or reduced-price lunch program

-Services following an adversary hearing held as provided by Section
+- Be in, or have been in, the conservatorship of the Department of Family and Protective Services (DFPS) following an adversary hearing held as provided by Section 262.201, Family Code

-Requirements for Prekindergarten
+Documentation for Prekindergarten

-sections provides the requirements and documents needed for each group of students:
+The following sections provides the requirements and documents needed for each group of students:

 English Language Learners

 Students who qualify because they are unable to speak and comprehend English must have the following documentation on file:

 - What language is spoken in your home most of the time?

 - What language does your child (do you) speak most of the time?

 - What language do you speak most of the time?

 - Documentation of the limited proficiency assessment committee's identification of the student as an English language learner.

 Students who qualify because they are educationally disadvantaged must income documentation on file.

-Acceptable documentation for earnings (wages and salary)
+Acceptable documentation for earnings (wages and salary) include: